rodneygauna/rodneygauna/README.md

 👋 Hi, I’m @rodneygauna

 👀 I’m interested in HTML, CSS, JS, Python, and SQL

 🌱 I’m currently learning Python and SQL

-💞️ I’m looking to collaborate on open-source platforms and unique start ups 📫 How to reach me: rodneygauna@gmail.com
+💞️ I’m looking to collaborate on open-source platforms and unique start-ups

+📫 How to reach me: rodneygauna@gmail.com

 <!---